Reactor™ - The manual

 Allowed special characters explained:

-• Comma ( , ) Commas are used to separate items of a list.
-For example, using "MON,WED,FRI" in the 5th field (day of week) would mean Mondays, Wednesdays and Fridays.
+Commas separate items in a list.
+For example, "MON,WED,FRI" in the 5th field (day of the week) would mean Mondays, Wednesdays, and Fridays.

-• Hyphen ( - ) Hyphens are used to define ranges.
+Hyphens define ranges.
 For example, 9-17 would indicate every hour between 9am and 5pm inclusive.

-• Question mark ( ? ) Question mark may be used instead of '*' for leaving either day-of-month or day-of-week blank.
+A question mark may be used instead of * to leave either the day-of-month or day-of-week field blank.

-Alternatively we also allow these inputs:
+Alternatively, we also allow the following inputs:

 EntryDescriptionEquivalent To